Raipur Metropolitan Region

 Raipur Metropolitan Region, also known as the Raipur Metropolitan Area and Greater Raipur, is the Urban Agglomeration of Raipur-Naya Raipur and some part of Durg Bhilai in the Indian state of Chhattisgarh.
-The area is administered by the Raipur Development Authority, Raipur Municipal Corporation and Nava Raipur Vikas Pradikaran.
+The area is administered by the Raipur Development Authority, Raipur Municipal Corporation, Nava Raipur Vikas Pradikaran,Birgaon Municipal Corporation,Bhilai-Charoda Municipal Corporation,Risali Municipal Corporation,Durg Municipal Corporation and numerous smaller urban bodies.